nguoianphu/cordova-builder/README.md

  ### The www folder
  is cloned from the Cordova Phonegap template https://github.com/phonegap/phonegap-template-hello-world

 You can overwrite the www with your HTML5 files.
 Remember to correct the __www/config.xml__.

 Don't want people get your __private__ HTML5?

+#### Wait, these steps are just for fun.
+We can extract ther .APK files and get the www :)

 ```
 git fetch --all